nshkrdotcom/jsv/README.md

 JSV.validate(data, root_schema, opts)
 ```

+### General considerations

 JSV supports all keywords of the 2020-12 specification except:

+* The return value of `JSV.validate/3` returns casted data.
+See the
+  documentation of that function for more information.
 * The `contentMediaType`, `contentEncoding` and `contentSchema` keywords.
 They
   are ignored.
 Future support for custom vocabularies will allow you to
   validate data with such keywords.